 Karen McConnaughay is currently serving her second term as State Senator of the 33rd District.

-Senator McConnaughay is the Republican spokesperson for the Senate Transportation, and Commerce & Economic Development Committees.
-She also serves as a member on the Senate Education, Energy & Public Utilities and Financial Institutions Committees.
+Senator McConnaughay is the Minority Spokesperson for the Senate Transportation Committee.
+She also serves as a member on the Senate Commerce and Economic Development, Education, Energy & Public Utilities, Revenue and Financial Institutions Committees.
 Additionally, she serves on the newly created Committee on Restorative Justice, the Committee on Pension Investments, as well as the Joint Committee on Administrative Rules (JCAR).

 Upon her 2013 inauguration to the 98th General Assembly, Senator McConnaughay immediately elected to decline all Illinois State benefits including health insurance and participation in the legislative pension program.

 Prior to her election to the Illinois State Senate, Karen McConnaughay served as the County Board Chairman of Kane County from 2004-2012 where she achieved remarkable success in lowering spending and reducing the size of government while bolstering accountability, efficiency and transparency.